 fd.field('Phone').required = false;

-//Email feild required.
+//Email field required.

 fd.field('Email').required = true;